scraggo/subnotes/issues.md

 ## Filtering
 * Instead of `print()`, it might be better to collect what needs to be printed, then use a generic print formatting function.
 You'll see that in the defined functions with 'print' in them.
 * The `re` module will be necessary for doing more than filtering by priority (@!) tag.
 Not sure how to implement at the moment.
 Ideally, I'd be able to filter just project names as well.
+* if multiple 'x' (done items) it looks kind of ugly.

 ## Spacing
 * Allow for user to set their spacing preferences.
 Currently, an error occurs if spacing isn't in multiples of 4.
 This isn't very flexible (and probably unnecessary.)